Rollout of a major employee-centred digital transformation programme for leading Irish financial institution, AIB.

 Geraldine Casey, Chief People Officer, AIB

 AIB is a financial services group operating predominantly in Ireland and the United Kingdom, providing a range of services to retail, business and corporate customers, with market-leading positions in key segments.
 The bank has over 2.8 million customers.

 Given the importance of the initiative to AIB, which is adopting a new operating model to increase the flexibility of its workforce to work from anywhere, it was essential for the bank to engage with a partner of proven capability, international reach and who could move at pace.

-Bríd Graham, Managing Director of Arkphire’s IT Procurement Services business, said, “We are delighted to be selected as the IT partner for AIB on such a transformational project.
+Bríd Graham, Managing Director of Presidio’s IT Procurement Services business, said, “We are delighted to be selected as the IT partner for AIB on such a transformational project.
 The pandemic forced us all to act quickly in unforeseen circumstances.
 AIB was determined to ensure it could provide an effective solution to help their employees transition to the new normal of working from home while continuing to provide uninterrupted support for their customers.
 We are very proud to partner with such a strong Irish heritage brand.”

-Arkphire was able to build on its relationship with AIB to demonstrate its full range of technical, logistics and support capabilities and its ability to deliver these at a national and international level, as it has already done for other multinational companies.
+Presidio was able to build on its relationship with AIB to demonstrate its full range of technical, logistics and support capabilities and its ability to deliver these at a national and international level, as it has already done for other multinational companies.

 The ambitious employee mobilisation programme, which gained urgency due to the Covid-19 pandemic, has enabled AIB to continue to provide an uninterrupted service to its customers, while also empowering its workforce to communicate and collaborate innovatively across the entire enterprise from their home workspaces.

-The Arkphire difference
+The Presidio difference